gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 # How to Create a Chatbot with Gradio

-Tags: NLP, TEXT, CHAT
+Tags: NLP, LLM, CHATBOT

 ## Introduction

-Chatbots are a popular application of large language models.
-Using `gradio`, you can easily build a demo of your chatbot model and share that with your users, or try it yourself using an intuitive chatbot UI.
+Chatbots are a popular application of large language models (LLMs).
+Using Gradio, you can easily build a demo of your LLM and share that with your users, or try it yourself using an intuitive chatbot UI.

 This tutorial uses `gr.ChatInterface()`, which is a high-level abstraction that allows you to create your chatbot UI fast, often with a single line of code.
-The chatbot interface that we create will look something like this:

-We'll start with a couple of simple examples, and then show how to use `gr.ChatInterface()` with real language models from several popular APIs and libraries, including `langchain`, `openai`, and Hugging Face.
+It can be easily adapted to support multimodal chatbots, or chatbots that require further customization.

-**Prerequisites**: please make sure you are using the **latest version** version of Gradio:
+**Prerequisites**: please make sure you are using the latest version version of Gradio:

 ```bash
 $ pip install --upgrade gradio